...

 Introduction

-Understanding the difference matters more than most people expect.
-In many projects, choosing the wrong process can lead to higher costs, longer lead times, or unnecessary secondary operations.
+In many CNC machining projects, one of the first decisions engineers face is whether to use milling or turning.
 Both processes are part of modern CNC Machining Services, but they are used for different types of parts and geometries.

 What Is CNC Milling?